10 Nordic Habits That Can Do Us Good

 The Nordic countries are often being hailed as the shining example of how to live and there are some great Nordic habits that people have here that we can all learn from and lots that we can adopt as part of our own lifestyle.
 It doesn't matter where you are in the world, we can all have a little Nordic living in our daily lives and certainly if I ever leave Norway they are habits that I shall take with me.

-Here are 10 Nordic habits that I have noticed are nearly everyone has here in Norway...
+Here are 10 Nordic habits that I have noticed are embraced by nearly everyone here in Norway...

 Take off your shoes inside